A simple formula for the $x$-$y$ symplectic transformation in topological recursion: Simplification of the functional relation

 \section{Simplification of the functional relation}

 First derived in Theorem \cite[Thm.
 4.10]{Bychkov:2021hfh}, the functional relation in terms of \eqref{Wx} was already applied in \cite[Thm.
 3.4]{Borot:2021thu} to generalise the moment-cumulant formula in higher order free probability (even to higher genus).
 It was then conjectured in \cite[Conj.
-3.13]{Borot:2021thu} and proved in \cite{Alexandrov2022} that the functional relation holds indeed for any spectral curve with meromorphic $x,y$ and simple distinct ramification points.
+3.13]{Borot:2021thu} and proved in \cite{Alexandrov:2022ydc} that the functional relation holds indeed for any spectral curve with meromorphic $x,y$ and simple distinct ramification points.

-We will take more or less the compact formula written down in \cite{Borot:2021thu} instead of recapping \cite{JEP_2022__9__1121_0,Bychkov:2020yzy,Bychkov:2021hfh}, where it was actually derived the first time.
-It is also worth it to mention that the later consideration is a special case of \cite[Thm.
+We will take the formula appearing in \cite{Borot:2021thu}, which was derived rigorously in \cite{JEP_2022__9__1121_0,Bychkov:2020yzy,Bychkov:2021hfh}.
+It is also worth mentioning that the later consideration is a special case of \cite[Thm.
 4.10]{Bychkov:2021hfh} with $\psi(p)=\log(p)$.
 In the case of $g=0$, the later kind of simplification was already achieved in \cite{Hock:2022wer}.